Home » Dessert Recipes » Cookies & Bars » Flourless Brownies

 • In a microwavable bowl combine the coconut oil and chocolate.
 Microwave in 30 seconds intervals, stirring after each until it is completely melted.

-• Whisk in the gentle sweet.
+• Whisk in the sweetener.
 Add the egg, vanilla, cocoa powder, xanthan gum, and salt.
 Stir until smooth.
 Fold in the chocolate chips.
 Pour into the prepared baking dish.

 • Bake at 350 for 25-30 minutes.
 The top should not jiggle.
 Do not overbake or they get crumbly.